For use of the classic UI, please see the AEM 6.3 documentation for reference.

 Select Workflow Model Properties from the toolbar.

-In the dialog activate Transient Workflow (or deactivate if required):
+In the dialog activate Transient Workflow (or deactivate if necessary):

 Confirm the change with Save & Close; followed by Sync (editor toolbar) to generate the runtime model.